pencer-io/pencer-io.github.io/_posts/2021-09-25-ctf-htb-pit.md

 --------------------------------------------------------------- -------------------------
 ```

-There's a note on the site that says seeddms was upgraded from 5.1.10 to 5.1.15.
+There's a note on the site that says SeedDMS was upgraded from 5.1.10 to 5.1.15.
 Trying the above I found the last one worked, so I guess the update didn't patch the vulnerability here.
 Let's grab the exploit:

 ```text
 ┌──(root💀kali)-[~/htb/pit/snmp]